Edward F. W. Ellis: Civil War

-Ellis was involved with several local Rockford militia and cadet corps, including the one that organized by Col. Elmer Ellsworth, considered the first person killed in the American Civil War.
+Ellis was involved with several local Rockford militia and cadet corps, including the one organized by Col. Elmer Ellsworth, considered the first person killed in the American Civil War.
 Ellsworth was a personal friend of future President Abraham Lincoln and founder of the Zouave Movement, popular during and before the Civil War.
-Ellis became the company commander of the 'Ellis Rifles', Company C, 15th Illinois Infantry before being elected a lieutenant colonel and later the commander of that regiment.
+Ellis became the company commander of the 'Ellis Rifles', Company C, 15th Illinois Infantry, before being elected a lieutenant colonel and later the commander of that regiment.

 Ellis volunteered for duty and was mustered in the 15th Regiment, 2nd Brigade, 4th Division of the Army of the Tennessee, in Freeport, Illinois.
 The 15th Regiment saw action at Fort Donelson near Clarksville, Tennessee, before action during the Battle of Shiloh.
 On April 6, 1862, while in the Hornet's Nest, having been promoted to the rank of acting colonel, Ellis was struck multiple times by enemy fire, but he continued to direct his troops until a fatal bullet hit him.
-After the battle, his body was recovered from the battlefield and his remains were shipped to Rockford for burial.
+After the battle, his body was recovered from the battlefield, and his remains were shipped to Rockford for burial.
 After an elaborate funeral service, Ellis was buried in the family plot that he had bought only a few years earlier after the death of one of his daughters.